ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                     ...
                     return {
-                        "actions": ...  # actions will be used as-is }
+                        "actions": ...  # actions will be used as-is
+                        # "action_dist_inputs": ...  # this is optional
+                    }

                 def _forward_exploration(self, batch):
                     ...
                     return {
                         "actions": ...  # actions will be used as-is (no sampling step!)
-                        "action_dist_inputs":  # will be used to compute action probs and logp.
+                        "action_dist_inputs": ...  # optional: If provided, will be used to compute action probs and logp.
                     }

     .. tab-item:: Not returning "actions"